YSSC Year 9 Cohort’s Entrepreneurial Talent

 The winner of the shark tank event was Maddi with her social enterprise, Broken Art.
 Maddy has a strong passion for art and being creative.
 She found that her art supplies aren’t made from recyclable or earth friendly materials.
 Her idea is to take ocean plastic and turn it into 3D printing filament, which in turn, she will use to create paint brush sets.

 The runner ups were Deshan, Brady and Josh, with their social enterprise called Bushfire Detectors.
 Their idea is all about trying to prevent bushfires before they even happen!
 To do this, they would create sensors that are placed in bushfire prone areas.
 These sensors would detect heat, smoke and gas emissions, relaying information to relevant authorities.
-They would also deploy drones to survey the area in question, and if applicable, deploy a fire retardant to put out the fire.
+They would also deploy drones to survey the area in question, and if applicable, deploy a fire retardant to put out the fire. - Was the audience a good size and was it appreciative of the work done by the students?

 We had over 200 parents, carers, family, friends, teachers and wider community on the night.
 The crowd was left awe-inspired by the high level of work that the students demonstrated.